ZPMan10197/Hangman/README.md

 ## How to Play

-1. Start the game by running `python hangman.py` in your command line interface.
+1. Start the game by running `python3 hangman.py` in your command line interface.
 2. One player enters a word for the other player to guess (or you can modify the code to randomly select a word from a predefined list).
 3. The guessing player then inputs letters one at a time to try to figure out the word.
 4. The game continues until either the word is guessed (win) or the hangman is fully drawn (lose).